 About Victor J. Goldberg

 Victor J. Goldberg retired from IBM in 1993 as a corporate vice president after a 34-year career at the company.
 Mr. Goldberg received both his undergraduate and his M.B.A. degrees from Northwestern University.
 He joined the Board of Trustees of the Institute of International Education in 1979, is a member of its Executive Committee and served for 13 years as vice chairman of the Board.
-He is a trustee of the Ford Foundation International Fellowships Program, a Ford Foundation-funded initiative providing graduate training to leaders from underserved populations around the world, and also serves on the Westchester County Fair Campaign Practices Committee and the boards of Education Through Music and the Scarsdale Foundation.
+He has served as a trustee of the International Fellowship Program, a Ford Foundation initiative for underserved populations around the world, and also serves on the Westchester County Fair Campaign Practices Committee and the board of Education Through Music, a non-profit organization running music programs for over 15,000 students in underserved urban neighborhoods.